CS-433/ml-project-2-svm/README.md

 ## Data

 The authors were not allowed to add the the dataframe to the repository, since it is property of [STIP – Chair of Science Technology and Innovation Policy](https://www.epfl.ch/labs/stip/).
 Therefore, the user should contact them to obtain it.
-The obtained CSV file needs to be added to the `data/` folder, that needs to be created in the repository by the user.
+The obtained CSV file needs to be added to the `data` folder, that needs to be created in the repository by the user.

 ## SetUp

-- Create the folder named `data/` and add the dataframe named `modelready_220423.csv` inside tha folder
+- Create the folder named `data` and add the dataframe named `modelready_220423.csv` inside tha folder

 - Download the necessary requirements with